 BLUNIK Inactive.
 When we are not running a stage.

-When we turn the BLUNIK on, or when we finish a stage with finish a stage with and before starting the next stage.
+When we turn the BLUNIK on, or when we finish a stage with finish and before starting the next stage.

 BLUNIK Active.
 When we are running a stage.
 (Timed SECTION or link).